undefined06855/geode-wrapped/README.md

 ## Setup

-1. Become index staff to get accurate mod versions (or alternatively convince everyone on the index to add you as a co-owner of their mod)
+1. Become index staff to get accurate mod versions and GitHub repository links (or alternatively convince everyone on the index to add you as a co-owner of their mod)
 1. Create a venv (`python3 -m venv ./venv && source ./venv/bin/activate # or platform-specific alternative`) and run `pip install -r requirements.txt`
 1. Create a .env file based on the following:
 ```